mahbird/InkWeatherMini/README.md

 **Microcontroller board:**
 The ESP32-C3 is used to keep costs down and to keep things tiny:
 - ESP32-C3 SuperMini: You can get these for like $2USD each, there are all sort of brands out there since it seem to be open-sourced?
 But you have to add external charging circuit.
 Do get the one with 4mb on board flash.
-  OR
-- Xiao-ESP32-C3 by Seeed Studio: $4.99 USD or 3 pieces for $13.49 with free shipping (https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html):
-  This board is even more compact and comes with on board charging circuit, with external antenna.
-Downside is it is more expensive, and it has fewer pins available.

 **The ESP32-C3 uses slightly different deep sleep functions than the other ESP32 variants, so if you decide to use other boards, you need to adjust the pins and the code accordingly.